RootsTech and Relatives at RootsTech - FAQ

 I had many relatives, and now I see NONE or very few.
 What changed?

-Someone has likely updated individuals in the tree.
-A person may have merged, changed parents, removed relationships or any similar kind of update that would change the relative path or cut off a connection to a large, connected tree.
+Updates have likely been made to individuals in the tree.
+A person may have merged, changed parents, removed relationships, or any similar update that would change the relative path or cut off a connection to a large, connected tree.

 2. The maternal or paternal filter only applies to the top 300 people in the list.
-So, if the relatives are much more closely connected on the paternal side, they might crowd out the maternal side.
-It's actually much less likely to happen if you select a location or state or province.
-If you pick California, for example, you might only have 250 relatives from that state, and so all will be shown, and the paternal side can't crowd out the maternal side.
+If the relatives are more closely connected on the paternal side, they might crowd out the maternal side.
+This is actually much less likely to happen if you select a location, such as a state or province.
+If you pick California, for example, you might only have 250 relatives from that state, so all are shown, and the paternal side will not crowd out the maternal side.

 I have birth parents and adopted parents (or similar sets of 2 parents).
 Why do I see only one side, or can I choose to see only one line at a time?

-1. No, setting a preferred parent will not filter or sort by that line.
+1. No, setting a preferred parent does not filter or sort by that line.

-2. However, the service will search ALL lines, both sets of parents, to find the closest path for relatives.
-There are many variables affecting why it does not seem to return any relatives.
-See the answers above.
+2. However, the service searches ALL lines for both sets of parents to find the closest path for relatives.
+There are many variables that may affect why it does not seem to return any relatives.
+See the previous answers.

 Is there a way to see more than 300 relatives?

-Yes, searching by location.
-You can select a different location, and the search will get a different 300 or whatever the count is for that location.
-This especially works in the United States and Canada, because you can select a state or province to see a new list of 300 from that state.
+Yes, you can search by a different location, and the search will get 300 different relatives, or whatever the count is for that location.
+This especially works in the United States and Canada, because you can select a state or province to see a new list of 300 relatives from that location.

-Is it possible to search Relatives at RootsTech to find family that are related through a spouse?
+Is it possible to search for Relatives at RootsTech to find family members related through a spouse?
 (In-laws at RootsTech?)

 What can I do with the CONTACT list?

-The contact list has a limit of 150.
-This list will remain after the RootsTech event is over for a few weeks to give users a chance to finalize connections and communication.
+The contact list has a limit of 150 people.
+The list remains for a few weeks after RootsTech is over to give users a chance to finalize connections and communication.
 It is not designed or implemented to support a long-term solution on FamilySearch.org.
-You can use the FamilySearch chat service to keep in contact with other users after the event.
-Once a message is sent to another user (after the RootsTech event), it will be in the FamilySearch chat inbox.
+You can, however, use the FamilySearch chat service to stay in contact with other users after the event.
+Once a message is sent to another user (after the RootsTech event), it appears in the FamilySearch chat inbox.

 Can I see all the relatives of ONE ancestor down to all the living users?

-Yes, on the mobile apps, there is a way to filter or group relatives from a common ancestor, but it will ONLY filter from the 300 limit in the current list.
+Yes, in the mobile apps, you can filter or group relatives of a common ancestor, but it ONLY filters within the 300 limit in the current list.

 Why do users who are siblings or a parent or child show as 2nd cousin or such?